Donors Asked for Last-Minute Money

-Metz’s calls are perfectly legal.
-All he had to do was walk a few blocks from his House office to the National Republican Congressional Committee to make them.
-Democrats are making such calls in equal numbers.
+Such calls are perfectly legal.
+All Metz had to do was walk a few blocks from his House office to the National Republican Congressional Committee to make them.

 But critics see the practice as unseemly.

-``The pressure is really on,″ said Larry Makinson, head of the Center for Reponsive Politics, a nonprofit Washington group that studies political fund raising. ``The (Metz) fax is documentary evidence of why this money keeps rolling in.
+``The pressure is really on,″ said Larry Makinson, head of the Center for Responsive Politics, a nonprofit Washington outfit that studies political fund-raising. ``The (Metz) fax is documentary evidence of why this money keeps rolling in.
 Who in the defense industry wants to say no to the chairman of the House National Security Committee?″

-The NRCC, which has set up a suite of office for their members to make such calls, says it is just democracy in action.
-It currently is running a $20 million to $25 million ad campaign in House districts to motivate voters to turn out on Election Day.
+The NRCC, which has set up a suite of offices for their members to make such calls, says it is just democracy in action.
+It currently is running a $20 million to $25 million ad campaign in House districts to motivate voters to turn out on Election Day this Tuesday.
 The calls help pay for the blitz dubbed ``Operation Breakout.″

-Joyce Taylor, who takes fund-raising calls at defense contractor TRW, is ``just bombarded with phone calls″ this week.
+Joyce Taylor, who takes fund-raising calls at defense contractor TRW, has been ``just bombarded with phone calls″ this week.